wimpysworld/argon1-ubuntu/README.md

 - [ ] Confirm Argon Fan HAT works on Pi 2, 3 and 4.
 - [ ] Replace use of `os.system()`.
 - [ ] Read `/sys/class/thermal/thermal_zone0/temp` in a Pythonic way.
-- [ ] Clean up parsing or the config file.
+- [ ] Clean up parsing of the config file.